jemus42/lukasburk.de/content/authors/lukas/_index.md

 education:
   courses:
+  - course: B. Sc. in Medical Biometry / Biostatistics
+    institution: University of Bremen
+    year: 2020
-  - course: BA in Public Health
+  - course: B. A. in Public Health
     institution: University of Bremen
     year: 2018